temitope-oladele/Tomcat/README.md

  <user username="Manager1" password="manager123" roles="manager-gui, manager-script"/>
  <user username="tomcat" password="s3cret" roles="manager-gui"/>

+# Step 6: Run Tomcat on GUI is you
-# Restart serivce [you may run tomcatdown and then tomcatup] then login to tomcat application from your browser [http://ip_address:port_Number] and then to the Manager GUI.
+#Restart serivce [you may run tomcatdown and then tomcatup] then login to tomcat application from your browser [http://ip_address:port_Number] and then to the Manager GUI.
 Ensure you open the assigned Tomcat port in the AWS Tomcat server then you are good to go.

 Tomcat should be up and running